10 Best Family Resorts and Hotels in Hawaii

 Oahu, Hawaii

 It may be a boutique hotel, but Halepuna Waikiki by Halekulani in the heart of Waikiki is right up there with the biggest family resorts in Hawaii.
-It’s across the street from a stretch of sandy beach and near cultural venues such as the Bishop Museum, home to the world’s largest Asia-Pacific natural history collection.
-Just present your room key for free admission.
+Though its not right on the beach, it’s a quick walk to famed Waikiki Beach.
+It’s a car-ride away from sights like Diamond Head and some of Hawaii’s most respected cultural venues, including the Bishop Museum, where you can present your room key for free admission.

 Foodie families will love the onsite Halekulani Bakery, which sells delectable treats ranging from artisan bread to a locally famous coconut cake.
 One of the hotel’s most popular programs is “The Art of Surfing,” where guests of all ages get a full introduction to the sport of kings.
 It’s led by surfers with decades of experience, so you’ll be hanging ten in no time.